open-contracting/standard/standard/docs/en/implementation/registration.md

 ## OCID Prefix

 We are in the process of establishing a self-service registration system for OCID prefixes.
-In the meantime, to request an OCID prefix please e-mail [data@open-contracting.org](mailto:data@open-contracting.org) with the name of your organization.
+In the meantime, to request an OCID prefix please e-mail <a href="mailto:data@open-contracting.org">data@open-contracting.org</a> with the name of your organization.

 ### Existing prefixes